 The other important responsibility is to maintain the actual spending within budgeted values.

 Each construction activity requires labor and material resources.
-Sometimes there is a fixed cost – for example, work outsourced to a subcontractor at a fixed cost.
-All of these costs are budgeted for at the beginning of the project and available in the budget spreadsheet.
+At times, a fixed cost scenario occurs, such as outsourcing work to a subcontractor at a predetermined price.
+All of these costs are budgeted for at the beginning of the project and available in the construction budget spreadsheet.

 A construction project report template should compare the budgeted vs actual cost by pulling together data from these different sources.